Skip to content

 SA Citizen Services

-The embassy as well as the consulate in Munich offers a variety of Citizen Services like the renewal of passports or emergency travel documents to travel back to South Africa.
+The embassy as well as the consulate in Munich offers a variety of Citizen Services for example the renewal of passports or emergency travel documents to travel back to South Africa.

 They are also responsible for birth registrations, and citizen issues like renunciation of your South African citizenship.

-Additional services like a commissioner of Oaths, Apostille, and Death of a SA citizen in Germany are also part of their services.
-See the complete list here
+Additional services include a commissioner of Oaths, Apostille, and registering the death of a SA citizen in Germany.
+For a complete list of services, visit the South African Embassy in Germany website.

 International relations